danbasnett/AssetTracker/README.md

 ---

-## HTTPS (optional, all install methods)
+## HTTPS (optional)

-Place SSL certificate files at `./certs/key.pem` and `./certs/cert.pem`.
-The server automatically switches to HTTPS when both files are present.
+Place certificate files at `./certs/key.pem` and `./certs/cert.pem`.
+The server switches to HTTPS automatically when both are present.
+Override the paths in `.env`:

-To use custom paths, add these to `.env`:

 ```env
 SSL_KEY_PATH=/path/to/key.pem